rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 1.	validate GetAclStatus or Liststatus or GetFileStatus with OID =false and UPN =true via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
     *	Step2 : Check GetAclStatus or Liststatus or GetFileStatus with OID =false and UPN =true and vice -versa.
 See how OID <-> UPN conversion is supporting at ADLS Gen1
-2. Test the same for AAD group and user
+2. Repeat  steps 1&2 for AAD group and user

 **GEN2 Behavior Testing Steps**
 1. validate GetAclStatus or Liststatus or GetFileStatus with OID =false and UPN =true via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
      *	Step2: : Check GetAclStatus or Liststatus or GetFileStatus with OID =false and UPN =true and vice -versa.
 See how OID -> UPN conversion is supporting at ADLS Gen2
-2. Repeat above steps for AAD group and user
+2. Repeat  steps 1 & 2 for AAD group and user